Upspin Access Control

 If the evaluation of an Upspin name reaches a link node, the Directory server

-(the data structure in the API
+holding the link entry returns the `DirEntry` (the data structure in the API

 that describes the item stored with a given name) for the link itself, with the

-special error code ErrFollowLink
+special error code `ErrFollowLink`.

-The caller can then take the Link
+The caller can then take the `Link` field from the returned `DirEntry` and

 retry the original operation with that path, again subject to access controls.